Steve Jobs is one of the most influential and successful business moguls of all time.

 This was also the very thought that makes Steve more interested in innovation as he is hungry to do more and foolish enough to seek new.

 He was A Wonderful Thinker

-There have been many entrepreneurs in history who also were great thinkers, offering the world the wisdom gained in their journey.
+Many entrepreneurs in history were also great thinkers, offering the world the wisdom gained in their journey.